icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 cd <your-icure-nodejs-app> && yarn && yarn start
 ```

-Go to `http://127.0.0.1:3000/` (except if you updated the HOST & PORT environment variables) and you'll see the information of your parent Healthcare Professional.
+Go to `http://127.0.0.1:3000/` (except if you updated the HOST & PORT environment variables).
+You should see the information of your parent Healthcare Professional.

 And that's it !
 You're now all set to add new functionalities in your Node.JS Server using the iCure MedTech SDK.

 ## What about the creation of my parent organisation cryptographic keys ?
-When you call `http://127.0.0.1:3000/`, as we saw, the information of your parent healthcare professional will be displayed.

-These information are requested to iCure, using a `ICureMedTechApi` instance.
-And to create this instance, we need to provide the cryptographic keys to it, to be able to encrypt / decrypt the medical data we may access.

-The first time you called the root of the Node.JS server, as the endpoint didn't detect any existing cryptographic keys, neither in the localStorage location, neither in the `.env` file, it launched the creation and the saving of these keys (in both localStorage location & .env file).
+When you called `http://127.0.0.1:3000` for the first time, as no cryptographic keys could be detected, neither in the localStorage location, neither in the `.env` file,
+the `ICureApi` logic created a new keypair for your parent organisation and saved them (both in localStorage location & .env file).

 You can find the details of this implementation in the file `services/ICureApi.ts`.

-When you'll call `http://127.0.0.1:3000/` a second time, the keys being already created, the endpoint will just create the ICureMedTechApi instance without additional operation and return you the information of your healthcare professional.
+Calling `http://127.0.0.1:3000/` a second time, the keys being already created, no additional operation is needed and the information of your healthcare professional are directly returned.

+### Special case: The HCP already created some keys in the past
+In cascade, the `ICureApi` will try to:
+- Get the keys from the localStorage location;
+- If it can't find them, get them from the `.env` file and save them back into the localStorage;
+- If it can't find them in the `.env` file as well, try to create a new keypair and add the public key to your healthcare professional in iCure;

-### My Node.JS Server stopped with the error `Aborting Cryptographic Keys creation: Current HCP already has cryptographic keys`, what happened ?
-This error means you already created cryptographic keys for your parent healthcare professional and the template can't find them back.
+If you started your Node.JS server and got the error `Aborting Cryptographic Keys creation: Current HCP already has cryptographic keys` when calling `http://127.0.0.1:3000/`, it means you already created cryptographic keys for your parent healthcare
+professional.
+Therefore, creating a new keypair will override your previous key and you'll not be able to access the data shared with your previous keypair anymore.

-Check if the location of your localStorage didn't change.
+Check if the location of your localStorage didn't change or if your .env file is complete.
-If it has been erased, check if you didn't delete the `PARENT_HEALTHCARE_PARTY_PUBLIC_KEY` and `PARENT_HEALTHCARE_PARTY_PRIVATE_KEY` from the `.env` file.

 :::warning
 If you really wish to force the re-creation of your parent healthcare professioonal cryptographic keys, you can call `http://127.0.0.1:3000?forceKeysCreation=true`.
 Be aware you will not be able to decrypt the data shared with your previous RSA key anymore !
 You should do this operation for tests purpose-only.